 Ingredients

-- 8 ounces roasted red peppers
+- 8 ounces roasted red peppers, use jarred or make your own*

 - 4 Tbsp extra virgin olive oil